 1 [ARTICLE] 6 DIRECTORS AND OFFICERS 2 3 SECTION 601.
 EXISTENCE AND POWERS OF BOARD OF DIRECTORS.
 4 5 (a) A cooperative must have a board of directors consisting of three or more 6 directors as set forth in the organic rules unless the number of members is less than three.
-If 7 there are fewer than three members, the number of directors may not be less than the number of 8 members in the cooperative.
+If 7 there are fewer than three members, the number of directors shall may not be less than the 8 number of members in the cooperative as set forth in the organic rules.
 9 (b) The affairs of the cooperative must be managed by, or under the direction of, 10 the board of directors.
 11 (c) A director does not have agency authority on behalf of the cooperative solely 12 by being a director.
 13 Reporter's Note 14 The Reporter deleted "as set forth in the organic rules" at the end of (a) as surplusage.
 15 16 The language used in subsection 601(a) is modeled on section 62.280(2) of the Oregon Cooperative Corporation Act.
 Some statutes, for example, the California Nonprofit Association 17 Act require a minimum of three directors.
 This subsection allows the articles to establish the 18 number of directors at a number greater than three in all cases.
 The subsection does not limit the 19 20 number of directors to the number of members where there are fewer than three members.
 21 22 The flexibility afforded to deviate below three directors recognizes the industry practice 23 of having wholly owned cooperative subsidiaries of a cooperative.
 In those circumstances the Committee saw little necessity of having more than one director.
-Further, if there are two 24 25 members the Committee decided that it would be ill-advised to require a minimum of three directors.
+Further, if there are two 24 members the Committee decided that it would be ill-advised to require a minimum of three 25 directors.
 Thus, subsection 601(a) provides the members great flexibility, but not unfettered 26 flexibility, in organizing their own board governance structure.
 27 28 29 The word "may" in subsection (a) following "the number of directors" replaces the word "shall" as a matter of style.
 The Committee may want to discuss this change.
 30

-1 SECTION 602.
-NO LIABILITY AS DIRECTOR FOR COOPERATIVE'S 2 OBLIGATIONS.
-An obligation of a cooperative, whether arising in contract, tort, or otherwise 3 is not the obligation of a director.
-A director is not personally liable, directly or indirectly, by 4 way of contribution or otherwise, for an obligation of the cooperative solely by reason of being a 5 director.
-6 Reporter's Note 7 8 9 Source: Derived from ULPA (2001).
+1 2 SECTION 602.
+NO LIABILITY AS DIRECTOR FOR COOPERATIVE'S 3 OBLIGATIONS.
+An obligation of a cooperative, whether arising in contract, tort, or otherwise, 4 is not the obligation of a director.
+A director is not personally liable, directly or indirectly, by 5 way of contribution or otherwise, for an obligation of the cooperative solely by reason of being a 6 director.
+7 Reporter's Note 8 9 Source: Derived from ULPA (2001).
 "New" to the law of cooperatives.
 10 SECTION 603.
 QUALIFICATIONS OF DIRECTORS AND COMPOSITION OF 11 BOARD.
 12 (a) A director must be an individual.
 13 (b) The organic rules may provide for qualification of directors subject to this 14 Section.
 15 (c) Unless otherwise provided in the organic rules a director may be an officer or 16 employee of the cooperative.
-17 (d) Except as otherwise provided in the organic rules and subject to subsection 18 (e), each director must be a member of the cooperative or a designee of a member that is not an 19 individual.
-20 (e) The number of nonmember directors under subsection (d) may not exceed: 21 (1) one director if there are two, three, or four directors; and 22 (2) one-fifth of the total number of directors if there are five or more 23 directors.
+17 (d) Except as otherwise provided in the organic rules and subject to subsection 18 (e), each director must be a member of the cooperative or a designate designee of a member that 19 is not an individual.
+20 (e) The number of nonmember directors elected or appointed under subsection 21 (d) may not exceed: 22 (1) one director if there are two, three, or four directors; and 23 (2) one-fifth of the total number of directors if there are five or more